How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Aphids (Toxoptera citricida)

-The symptoms of an aphid-infested lemon tree are curly leaves and the twigs and leaves are covered in gluey substance that may grow sooty mold.
-The number of aphids usually declines naturally as the leaves grow older.
-Application of pesticides is not recommended due to resistance.
+The symptoms of an aphid-infested lemon tree are curly leaves and twigs covered in a gluey substance that may grow sooty mold, and curly leaves.

 Instead, use natural control measures outlined in this article - How to Get Rid of Aphids Permanently (Easily and Naturally)